LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 * Open sources tools are only as good as the community that supports it.
 Unlike commercial software there is no official technical support.
 Additionally, not all open source licenses are permissive.
 * Training time can be significant.

-If Open source tools are not an option and commerical sfotware is necessary for your project, there are benefits and issues to consider when using proprietary or commercial software tools.
+If Open source tools are not an option and commercial software is necessary for your project, there are benefits and issues to consider when using proprietary or commercial software tools.

 ### Benefits: